The magic of spherification: history, concepts and techniques

 Calcium gluconolactate:

 Calcium gluconate and calcium lactate.
-Mixture of two salts that allow us to incorporate calcium to a medium without adding flavor.
-Used in reverse spherification, it is preferred for its neutrality in flavor, allowing the encapsulation of liquids without altering their original flavor.
+Mixture of two salts that allow us to incorporate calcium into a medium without adding flavour.
+Used in reverse spherification, it is preferred for its neutral flavour, allowing liquids to be encapsulated without altering their original flavour.

 Types of spherification